+It's getting windy!
 In most cases travel insurance does cover you for natural disasters.
 The following are some of the typical events you can claim for.

 Even if your travel insurance does cover losses, damage or injury caused by a hurricane can still be invalidated.
 Here’s how: